suncoast-devs/handbook/lessons/sql-intro/index.md

 stored.
 NoSQL databases have become popular with the rise of data science and big data.

-Currently "Relational/SQL Databases" are the most common databases we will explore what a SQL database is and what it can do.
+Currently "Relational/SQL Databases" are the most common databases, we will explore what a SQL database is and what it can do.

 ## SQL Basics